turnitin-ai-poc/test-devin-lambda/CONTRIBUTING.md

 ## Questions, Comments, Concerns

-The Slack channel `#serverless-reference-architecture` is a good place to reach people who knows something about this code.
-Alternatively, I can be reached directly on Slack as `@Phillip Winn`, or via email at `pwinn@turnitin.com`.
+The Slack channel `#tra-templates` is a good place to reach people who knows something about this code.
+Alternatively, we can be reached directly on Slack as `@Phillip Winn`, `@Beth Stevens`, or `@Marco Romanini`.

 ## Getting Started